BrianGladman/mathieu/readme.txt

      converge, the value of l for which this occurs will be written to fort.60.
 Note that this has never been observed with matfcn.

-6. Accuracy using 64-bit floating point arithmetic
+  6. Accuracy of Results Using Real*8 Arithmetic

   When c is real (q positive) and xi is not zero, matfcn provides values for the radial functions of both the first and second kinds